exue026/mysite/index.md

 ## Cloudera - Software Engineering Intern

 Will be working on Apache Impala, an open-source MPP distributed SQL query engine for Apache Hadoop.
 I'll be working out of Cloudera Galactic HQ in Palo Alto, California.
+My project was replacing Impala's statestore with etcd, a distributed key-value store.

 ## eero (a subsidiary of Amazon.com) - Software Engineering Intern